 And indeed any of these declarations serves the purposes of %token.
 But in addition, they specify the associativity and relative precedence for all the SYMBOLS:

-When you want to specify multiple value types, you can declare the value type of each nonterminal symbol for which values are used.
+You can declare the value type of each nonterminal symbol for which values are used (when it's different from the default detachable ANY).
 This is done with a %type declaration, like this:

 %type <TYPE> NONTERMINAL ...